 Recruiters working for call centers don’t care if you’re tall, short, fat, thin, rich or poor, or whatever.

-As long as you pass the call center job application requirements, you will get hired.
+As long as you pass the call center job requirements, you will get hired.
 Call center hiring managers are only interested if you can get the job done.

 If you can prove in a call center interview that you can do the work, you are guaranteed to land a job at the company.